m-a-h-e/m-a-h-e.github.io/success_notes.md

 ## Regularization

 - Batch Normalization to move data distribution to the optimal working range
-- Weight Decay to keep the weights small which reduces the exploding gradient problem
+- Weight decay ("Ridge Regression" = L2 Norm weight decay, "Lasso Regression" = L1 Norm weight decay) to keep the weights small which helps to tackle overfitting if the number of data samples is small compared to the network complexity
-- Dropout helps to harden the network against distortion
+- Dropout helps against overfitting by randomly blanking a percentage of neurons during training which reduces functional dependencies between neurons.
+This gain in neuron independency tackles model overfitting which helps to close the gap between training and validation accuracy
-- Reduction of the neural network size (model complexity / number of network parameters)
+- Reducing the model complexity (the number of network parameters) if there is only a small number of data available for training
 - Gradient clipping to prevent exploding gradients
-- Add data or gradient noise to get better stochastic behavior and improve generalization
+- Add data noise or gradient noise to get better stochastic behavior, improve generalization and possibly escape local optimization minima
-- Minimum learning data batch size to stabalize the gradient direction and value
+- A minimum learning data batch size to stabalize the gradient direction and value

 ## Dataset